pagopa/azure-pipeline-templates/templates/node-job-setup/README.md

-# Node Yarn Job Setup template
+# Node Job Setup template

 Ideally all the steps needed at the beginning of a new job when working on a Node.js.
 The templates does the following: